Film still from Muse Seek Project (2014)

 Noa Batlle Manukyan

-Born in 1983.
+Born in 1983, Dominican Republic.
 Self-taught artist.
 Developed a practice grounded in research, experimentation, and collaboration.

 Lives and works in Santo Domingo, Dominican Republic.